sandalsoft/synoseedbox/README.md

-# Fork of diameter/rtorrent-rutorrent with configurable volumes.
+# Fork of zszafran/rtorrent-rutorrent which is a fork of diameter/rtorrent-rutorrent with configurable volumes.

+Changes I made from zszafran/rtorrent-rutorrent:

+* Upgraded to ruTorrent v3.8
+* Changed compelted torrents directory from /complete to /data
+* Changed rutorrent Autotools watch interval from 5min to 3sec
+* Changed /incomplete directory to /in_progress

 Multiple processes inside the container managed by supervisord: